sisterai/estate-assistant-system/README.md

 > Note: It may not be the latest and most updated version of the API specification, so please refer to the [Swagger API Documentation](#swagger-api-documentation) for the most up-to-date information.

+## Challenges & Future Improvements

+- **Data Quality:** Ensuring the quality and accuracy of the property data used for recommendations.
+- **Performance Optimization:** Improving the speed and efficiency of the AI processing and response generation.
+- **User Experience:** Enhancing the user interface and experience based on user feedback.
+- **Vercel Infrastructure Limitations:** The current Vercel infrastructure has limitations on the number of requests and the amount of data that can be processed.
+We may need to consider using a different hosting solution for the backend in the future.
+  - Additionally, it imposes a limit of 60 seconds to process API requests, which may not be sufficient for some complex queries.
+Thus, it may cause timeouts for some requests.
+  - The user will be notified if the request times out, and the user will be prompted to try again later.
+- **Gemini API Limitations:** The current Gemini API has limitations on the number of requests and the amount of data that can be processed.
+We may need to consider using a different AI solution in the future.
+  - Also, Google imposes rate limits on the number of requests that can be made to the Gemini API.
+If the rate limit is exceeded, the user will be notified and prompted to try again later.

 ## Contributing

 Contributions are welcome!
 Follow these steps: